Lighting Controls FAQs

 Please see the Revision Schedule and Fee Structure for full information about qualification fees.

-Q: How often is the Specification updated?
+Q: How often are the Technical Requirements updated?

-Upon the annual release of the revised Specification, qualified systems will not automatically remain on the QPL, even if the system meets the new requirements.
+Upon the annual release of the revised Technical Requirements, qualified systems will not automatically remain on the QPL, even if the system meets the new requirements.
 Manufacturers will need to submit a new application according to the revised requirements to requalify the system.
 There are likely to be new questions and updated requested information about the system on the revised application form.

 Please see the Revision Schedule and Fee Structure for full information about annual system requalification.

 Q: How can I get more involved in the requirements development process for networked lighting controls?